 What are intellectual property rights?

-Intellectual property can be protected by law often known as Intellectual property rights through which you can restrict anyone from using or selling similar kind of creation.
-Moreover, you can earn financial benefits in return of your permission to use or sell it.
-By striking the correct balance between the interests of innovators and public interest, the IP system strives at fostering an environment which promotes the flourishing of creativity and innovation.
+Intellectual property can be protected by law often known as Intellectual property rights through which you can restrict anyone from using or selling a similar kind of creations.
+Moreover, you can earn financial benefits in return for your permission to use or sell it.
+By striking the correct balance between the interests of innovators and public interest, the IP system strives at fostering an environment that promotes the flourishing of creativity and innovation.
 There are three major terms coming under IPR.

-1. Copyright: Copyright is defined as an exclusive right which is given to the creator of a creative work, may be literary, artistic, musical or of any other form.
+Copyright is defined as an exclusive right that is given to the creator of creative work, maybe literary, artistic, musical, or of any other form.
 Copyright laws have been made in order to protect the original expression of an idea.
 Copyrights granted by the law of a certain state, do not extend beyond the territory of that specific jurisdiction.
-However, it may vary state to state or country to country.
+However, it may vary from state to state or country to country.
 Sometimes, agreements are made with other countries on procedures applicable when works “cross” national borders or national rights are inconsistent.
 In simpler terms, the basic concept behind providing exclusive rights to the owners is to allow them to secure their work against thefts and also receive economic rewards.
 There are three basic requirements a work needs to have in order to protect itself by copyright.
-The creation has to be creative, original as well as fixed, means it should be fixed in a tangible medium of expression.
+The creation has to be creative, original as well as fixed, which means it should be fixed in a tangible medium of expression.

-3. Patent: Patent system has been designed in order to encourage inventions that are useful for people and unique in nature.
-A patent is a right granted to an inventor by the federal government that permits the inventor to exclude others from making, selling or using the invention for a period of time.
+A patent system has been designed in order to encourage inventions that are useful for people and unique in nature.
+A patent is a right granted to an inventor by the federal government that permits the inventor to exclude others from making, selling, or using the invention for a period of time.

-Many a time people get confused between copyright, trademark and patent.
-Though, to get one, you need to be sure what you need to apply for and what means exactly what.
-Here’s how you can differentiate among three.
+Many a time people get confused between copyright, trademark, and patent.
+Though, to get one, you need to be sure what you need to apply for and what means exactly.
+Here’s how you can differentiate among the three.

-Since, this article is going to be purely about how to take patent for your mobile app, here is the detailed description on what are patents and how the application process works and get a green tick.
+Since, this article is going to be purely about how to take a patent for your mobile app, here is a detailed description of what are patents and how the application process works and get a green tick.

 What is a Patent?

-In legal terms, Patent is defined as the right which is granted to an inventor of product/service/idea from government authority in order to restrict others from making or selling that invention for a period of time.
+In legal terms, a Patent is defined as the right which is granted to an inventor of a product/service/idea from the government authority in order to restrict others from making or selling that invention for a period of time.

-Patent is a part of the Intellectual property law that also consists of rights like trademark, copyright etc. but those are different forms which should be confused with patent as they have their own different legal definitions.
+The patent is a part of the Intellectual property law that also consists of rights like trademark, copyright, etc. but those are different forms that should be confused with patent as they have their own different legal definitions.

 Before we go ahead, it is important for you to understand that patents can take many forms.
 Here are the types of patents one can apply for.

-1. Utility patent: Utility patent covers creation of new, improved and useful product, process or machine.
+1. Utility patent: Utility patent covers the creation of a new, improved, and useful product, process, es or machine.
 It is also called patent for invention according to which any other company or individual is not allowed to make, use or sell the invention without authorization from the creator.
-This is the most common form of patent which most of the people talk about.
+This is the most common form of a patent that most people talk about.
 However, these are really tough to obtain.
 You have to get involved in a time taking documentation process then it is also expensive to undertake.

 2. Provisional patent: A provisional patent works very close to the utility one.
-Provisional patent involves the formation of a lesser formal documentation which proves that the inventor has complete possession of the invention.
+The provisional patent involves the formation of lesser formal documentation which proves that the inventor has complete possession of the invention.
 The inventor needs to figure out how to make the invention work.
-Once the process is completed, this form of application goes under Patent Pending section.
+Once the process is completed, this form of application goes under the Patent Pending section.
 The work does not end up here.
-Now, if the inventor fails to submit a formal utility patent within one year, this filing date would be lost.
+Now, if the investor fails to submit a formal utility patent within one year, this filing date would be lost.
 Any public disclosures which is made depending on that provisional patent application will now count on public disclosures to the United States Patent and Trademark Office.

 3. Design patent: As the name clearly indicates, a Design patent would protect your designs from being copied by any other individual or business running in the industry.
-For example, the design of a bottle, shoe, jewelry etc. The document associated with such a kind of patent mostly contains designs related to the invention.
+For example, the design of a bottle, shoe, jewelry, etc. The document associated with such a kind of patent mostly contains designs related to the invention.
 Since there are a few words used in a design document, it is pretty much tough to simply search the design patents.
-A design patent can only be granted if the produce has distinct surface ornamentation or configuration or both.
-Filing for design patent cost comparatively lower than one for utility patent.
+A design patent can only be granted if the product has distinct surface ornamentation or configuration or both.
+Filing for a design patent costs comparatively lower than one for a utility patent.

-4. Plant patent: A plant patent is an IP right which protects a unique and new plant’s characteristic from being sold, copied or used by others.
-A patentable plant can be natural, somatic or even bred.
+4. Plant patent: A plant patent is an IP right that protects a unique and new plant’s characteristic from being sold, copied, or used by others.
+A patentable plant can be natural, somatic, or even bred.